 Autumn Migration at Spurn Point Nature Reserve

-The narrow spit of land stretched out before us like a tentative finger, with the mighty Humber Estuary churning on one side and the unforgiving North Sea pounding against the other.
+This fragile, shifting peninsula marks the beginning of the Holderness Coast, where tides and gales constantly battle the land.
+The narrow spit stretched out before us, with the churning Humber Estuary on one side and the pounding North Sea on the other.

-Our guide, a young lad seemingly immune to the elements, pointed out to sea.
+Our guide, a young man seemingly immune to the elements, pointed out to sea.

 Our trip to Spurn Point

-We carefully planned our trip for September, hoping to catch thousands of birds making their way to warmer climes.
-However, as we arrived at the peninsula, it became clear that the weather had other plans.
+We planned our trip for September, hoping to catch thousands of birds making their way to warmer climes.
+As we arrived, however, it was clear that the weather had other plans.

 We had travelled a day earlier, navigating winding roads towards England's easternmost tip.
-Excitement built in our chests as we approached an iconic landmark – crossing over the Greenwich Meridian – an imaginary line dividing the Earth into two hemispheres.
+A highlight was crossing the Greenwich Meridian, the imaginary line dividing the Earth into two hemispheres.

 Greenwich Meridian sign